emmanouil1989/pokemon-app/README.md

 * Railway

 To run the app locally you need a database and adding the url into `DATABASE_URL` environment variable.
+App is hosted at vercel : https://pokemon-app-mocha-eta.vercel.app/